-Working guitar techniques such as these is great with a metronome, but they really take off when used in a soloing setting.
+Working guitar technique is great with a metronome, but it really takes off when used in a soloing setting.

 As I’ve often said to my private guitar students:

-“If you can play a technique you’ve got it memorized.
-But, if you can solo with a technique you’ve got it internalized.”
+“If you can play a technique, it’s memorized.
+But, if you can solo with a technique it’s internalized.”

-You always want to aim to internalize any technique, not just memorize it in your studies.
+You always want to internalize any technique, not just memorize it in your studies.

-This way, guitar techniques such as these patterns become a part of your vocabulary, and don’t remain on the page as a small part of your guitar practice routine.
+This way, techniques such as these patterns become a part of your vocabulary, and don’t remain on the page as a small part of your practice routine.

 Click to hear guitar techniques scale patterns 34

-If you’ve been working through these guitar techniques in order up to this point, you’ll know that once you learn a three-note pattern, you add a note to make it a four-note scale pattern.
+If you’ve been working through these techniques in order, you know that once you learn a three-note pattern, you add a note to make it a four-note pattern.

-From there, you can move this scale pattern and those diatonic arpeggios to other keys in your practicing.
+From there, move this scale pattern and those diatonic arpeggios to other keys.

 Click to hear guitar techniques scale patterns 35

-Though they’re just a reversal of the pattern you just learned, descending arpeggios are one of the most difficult guitar techniques to play smoothly.
+Here’s the descending version of the diatonic arpeggio pattern.
+Though they’re a reversal of the pattern you just learned, descending arpeggios are difficult to play.

-To make this easier, play through any arpeggio pattern first with no metronome, just to get the shapes visualized on the fretboard.
+To make this easier, play through any arpeggio pattern first with no metronome to visualize the shape on the fretboard.

 Click to hear guitar techniques scale patterns 36

-Make sure to solo with these patterns to help learn them on the fretboard, and apply them to a musical situation.
+Moving on, you’re combining the first two diatonic arpeggio patterns in this exercise.
+Make sure to solo with these patterns to apply them to a musical situation.